SCHOOL HEALTH SERVICES

 All medication will be stored and dispensed through the Health Office this includes over the counter medications for safety reasons, students should never transport medication to and from school or keep medicine in their possession during the school day.
 The parent/guardian or an authorized adult are requested to deliver medication to the health office.
 Exception to this policy is the “self-administration” consent, which allows students to carry their personal inhaler and/or EpiPen and self-administer as directed.
 Consent from their health care provider and parent/guardian are required for the self-administration order.

 If it becomes necessary for a student to take any form of medication at school, a written authorization from the parent, a medication order from a licensed prescriber, and the pharmacy labeled container must be presented to the school nurse.
 Under certain circumstances, in consultation with the school nurse, a student may self-administer asthma inhalers, insulin, or Epi-pens® during the school day.
-An updated action plan with Practitioner authorization for student to self administer and a parent authorization form is need.
+An updated action plan with Practitioner authorization for student to self administer and a parent authorization form is needed.
 Any medications that are not picked up by the last day of school will be destroyed.
 Contact your school nurse for more information.

 Lincoln Sudbury provides health screenings for students as required by the Massachusetts Department of Public Health.
 This includes postural screenings and Substance Brief Intervention Referral Treatment(SBIRT) for 9th graders, as well as vision, hearing and BMI screening for 10th graders.